bluesky-social/atproto-website/content/blog/create-post.md

 You can include multiple values in the array if there are multiple languages present in the post.
 The Bluesky Social client auto-detects the languages in each post and sets them as the default `langs` value, but a user can override the configuration on a per-post basis.

-## Parsing Mentions and URLs
+## Mentions and Links

-Mentions (tags of other accounts) and URLs are rendered in the Bluesky client as "facets" — rich text annotations on top of the plain text string that is the post text itself, like hyperlinks.
+Mentions and links are actually just rich-text annotations, or "facets," that point to plain text strings and act like hyperlinks.

-This script check for handle mentions (which look like `@example.bsky.social`) and HTTP/S URLs (which look like `https://example.com`).
+You can programmatically set the `start` and `end` points of a facet with regexes.
+Here's a script that parses mentions and links:
 ```python
 import re
 from typing import List, Dict